-Dr Lewis currently serves as a core faculty in nursing doctoral program at Walden University.
+Dr. Lewis has been active in nursing education since 1985.
+She currently serves as a core faculty in the nursing doctoral program at Walden University.
 Dr. Lewis has taught nursing and informatics courses at all levels and at several different Universities.
 She has also taught and coordinated healthcare informatics academic programs.
-Professionally, Dr. Lewis has worked as a researcher in the area of consumer health informatics and has mentored graduate students and junior faculty colleagues.
-She has a number of publications and presentations on consumer and community health informatics related research projects.
+In 2018 Dr. Lewis was awarded the Walden University Presidential Award for Faculty Excellence.

 NURS 8210 - Transforming Nursing and Healthcare Through Technology

-NURS 8701 - DNP Project Mentoring
+NURS 8701 - DNP Project Completion

-EdD, West Virginia University - Morgantown, WV United States
+EdD, West Virginia University

-MSN, West Virginia University - Morgantown, WV United States
+MSN, West Virginia University

-MPH, University of Pittsburgh - Pittsburgh, PA United States
+MPH, University of Pittsburgh

 Awards / Honors